Rasuli Lewis Children’s March for Peace

 Just days before the Children’s March for Peace in 2019, Lewis passed away.
 He was interviewed on video just prior to the event, and it was played in his honor.

-For the first time last year, the March for Peace was held virtually.
+For the first time in 2020, and again in 2021, the event was held virtually due to the COVID-19 pandemic.
 Although we couldn’t host it in person, the spirit of the event endured.